 If you show up tomorrow looking for The Arts Colony, there'll be little to see.
 We're starting with a clean canvas and have thought hard over the last few months on what can make TEC as different and efficacious as the rest of the park.

-Our new director is a past organizational professional, Eric Peterson.
-We also have commitments from several very good artists and actively looking for more.
 Now is the time to get involved at the ground floor.
-If you would like to help develop the next great arts organization in SoCal, you can email your interest or questions to info@artscolony.org, or call 951-898-A-R-T-S.
+If you would like to help develop the next great arts organization in SoCal, you can email your interest or questions to info@theartscolony.org, or call 951-898-A-R-T-S.

 Art Classes and Studios

-The Corona Heritage Artists-In-Residence (CHAIR) are professional artists and/or degreed educators that operate their studios and provide classes here art the park.
+The Corona Heritage Artists-In-Residence are professional artists and/or degreed educators that operate their studios and provide classes here art the park.
 These currently include two glass blowers, a woodworker, potter, printmaker, photographer and children's art educator.

 These artists comprise the core faculty of our educational campus.
 Visit this link for help navigating the many fluid and seasonal art class schedules.